Sam36502/RISCI-64/README.md

 However, you do not need the Compiler as the VM can also be used via a shell.
 The shell uses mostly the same keywords as the .RIS files, plus some extras for debugging.

+# The Name
+Please note, this has no affiliation with RISC OS.
+The name mainly comes from the concept of a Reduced Instruction Set Computer, which I thought fit the description of a 2-bit computer.
+The 'I' on the end of the name has no Fixed meaning.
+I just thought it gave it a more unique and better-sounding name.
+And of the course the 64 is reference to the 64 Bytes of available RAM / Program memory.

 # CPU Opcodes
 Num | Bitcode | Action
 --- | --- | ---
-0 | 00 | Perform the Operation specified by the argument on the top element of the stack.
+0 | 00 | Perform the Operation specified by the argument on the top element(s) of the stack.
 1 | 01 | Pop the top value off the stack and put it at the argument address in memory.
 2 | 10 | Push the value at the argument address onto the stack.
 3 | 11 | Jump to the line specified by the argument in program memory.